 Russel: ...one of them.
-I was on guard duty.
-I would lay down, one of them would stand up.
-Always one would stand up, like cows, always one stands up.
+When I was on guard duty, I would lay down, and one of them would stand up.
+One would always stand up.

 Iain: You also realised at this time (I’m reading here a chapter from the book) that you saw that space was the most important quality in the Universe, ‘Out of the emptiness things began to materialise’.

-Russel: Now that’s something you can’t explain, that is beyond all understanding but it has such a depth of meaning as to beunbelievable.
+Russel: Now that’s something you can’t explain.
+That is beyond all understanding.
+It has such a depth of meaning as to be unbelievable.
 I cannot explain it, but I know it.
 There is so much in this area that I am so familiar with.
 And I can’t tell you, there are no words!
 How do you explain emptiness to anyone?
 Can you describe it?
-Does it have any meaning?

-Iain: What I’m getting at, is you say in the book that from 29 years on, till your mature 94 years, you only think when it’s necessary.
+Iain: You say in the book that from 29 years on, till your mature 94 years, you only think when it’s necessary.